Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 A server that handles data federation.
 Data is pushed to it from clients (such as the web client) via the Client API.
 It stores/retrieves data in/from the Pod's database.
 Seeds communicate with other seeds via the Seed API to notify of and exchange data.

 ## Security Model
-Security is defined at 4 different levels.
-None, Low, Medium and High.
+Security is defined at 3 different levels.
+None, Low, and High.

 * Each User supports a maximum security level, defined by the combination of Pod, Seed, and Client they use.
 * Each Aspect has a maximum security level, defined by the lowest maximum security level of the Users it contains.